+Program Source Uses of Funds Expe cted Amou nt Available Y ear 1 Expected Narrative of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ Description CDBG public - federal Acquisition Admin and Planning Economic Development Housing Public Improvements Public Services Expected amount for Fiscal Year 2019-2020 is the HUD published CDBG allocation.
+No additional funds are expected as this is the final year of Othor nublic Acquisition 589,203 57,001 22,643 668,847 0 the Consolidated Plan period.
+Other public - federal Acquisition Admin and Planning Housing Public Improvements The City is expecting \$2.9M in CDBG-DR funds for multifamily housing.
+In addition, it is expected that there will be additional CDBG-DR funds available for 2,890,000 0 0 2,890,000 0 infrastructure.

 Program Source Uses of Funds Expe cted Amou nt Available Y ear 1 Expected Narrative

 of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ Description

-CDBG public Acquisition Expected

-- Admin and amount for

-federal Planning Fiscal Year

-Economic 2019-2020 is

-Development the HUD

-Housing published

-Public CDBG

-Improvements allocation.
-No

-Public additional
+Other Public Prevent, CDBG-CV

-Services funds are

-expected as

-this is the

-final year of

-the

-Consolidated

-589,203 57,001 22,643 668,847 0 Plan period.

-Other public Acquisition The City is

-- Admin and expecting

-federal Planning \$2.9M in

-Housing CDBG-DR

-Public funds for

-Improvements multifamily

-housing.
-In

-addition, it is

-expected that

-there will be

-additional

-CDBG-DR

-funds

-available for

-2,890,000 0 0 2,890,000 0 infrastructure.

-Program Source Uses of Funds Expe cted Amou nt Available Y ear 1 Expected Narrative

-of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ Description

-Other Public Prevent, , , , , , , , , , , , , , , , , , , , CDBG-CV

-prepare for, funding is a
+- prepare for, funding is

-federal and respond one-time
+federal and respond provided to

+to coronavirus respond to

+coronavirus a

+347,3401, 347,3401, one-time

-to coronavirus 347,340 0 0 347,340 0 allocation
+088,096 0 0 088,096 0 allocation

 Other public Acquisition This fund was

 - local Admin and created in

 Planning Fiscal Year

 Housing 2018-2019

 based on

 voter

 approved

 measure

 which

 assesses a 1%

 transient

 occupancy tax

 (TOT) on

 lodging

 revenues for

 affordable

 and

 workforce

 housing.
 It is

 estimated

 that a total of

 \$2.4M will be

 available in

 the Fiscal Year

 2,424,000 0 0 2,424,000 0 2019-2020.

-Program Source Uses of Funds Expe cted Amoui nt Available Y ear 1 Expected Narrative
+Program Source Uses of Funds Expe cted Amou nt Available Y ear 1 Expected Narrative

 of Annual Program Prior Year Total: Amount Description

-Funds Allocation: Income: Resources: \$ Available
+Funds Allocation: \$ Income: \$ Resources: \$ \$ Available Remainder

-\$ \$ \$ Remainder of ConPlan
+, , Ŷ Ŷ of ConPlan

 \$

-Other public Acquisition • The City
+Other public Acquisition The City

 - local Housing currently

 expects

 approximately

 \$3.8 million in

 its Affordable

 Housing

 Impact Fee

 Fund at June

 30, 2019,

 which is

 available and

 uncommitted.

 The City

 anticipates

 committing

 the full fund

 balance to

 one or more

 projects over

 3,865,085 0 0 3,865,085 0 the next year.